-1. Check the appropriate box: $[\underline{\mathbf{X}}]$ Preliminary Information Statement [] Definitive Information Statement 2.
-2GO Group, Inc. Name of the Registrant as specified in its charter er 3.
-Philippines Province, country or other jurisdiction of incorpo oration or organization 4.
-SEC Identification Number 4409 5.
-BIR Tax Identification Code 000-313-401-000 6.
-8th Floor, Tower 1, DoubleDragon Plaza, Mac Address of principal office rapagal Blvd. corner EDSA Extension, Pasay City Postal Code 1302 7.
-(02) 8528-7171 Registrant's telephone numbers, including area code 8.
-May 23, 2024, 2:00 p.m., (via Remote Community Date, time and place of the meeting of security 9.
-Approximate date on which the Information Statement 1, 2024 rement is first to be sent or given to security holders 10. and 12 of the Code or Sections 4 and 8 of the RSA of debt is applicable only to corporate registrants): Title of Each Class Number of Shares of Common Stock utstanding or Amount of Debt Outstanding Common 2,462,146,316 11.
-Are any or all of registrant's securities listed in a Stock Exchange?
-YES [ ] NO [X] If yes, disclose the name of such Stock Exchange ge and the class of securities therein: N/A
+1. Check the appropriate box:

+[X] Preliminary Information Statement

+[] Definitive Information Statement

+2. 2GO Group, Inc. Name of the Registrant as specified in its charter

+3. Philippines Province, country or other jurisdiction of incorporation or organization

+- 4. SEC Identification Number 4409 - 5.
+BIR Tax Identification Code 000-313-401-000 - 6.
+8th Floor, Tower 1, DoubleDragon Plaza, Macapagal Blvd. corner EDSA Extension, Pasay City Address of principal office Postal Code 1302 - 7.
+(02) 8528-7171 Registrant's telephone numbers, including area code - 8.
+May 23, 2024, 2:00 p.m., (via Remote Communication) Date, time and place of the meeting of security holders - 9.
+Approximate date on which the Information Statement is first to be sent or given to security holders May 1, 2024 - 10.
+Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

+Title of Each Class Number of Shares of Common Stock Outstanding or Amount of Debt Outstanding